Qv2ray/qv2ray.github.io/docs/en/getting-started/step5.md

 By default, Qv2ray will be set to **bypass the traffic of China mainland**, according to `geosite.dat` and `geoip.dat` from V2Ray core, thus it it not necessary to configure some awkward PAC rules.
 You can override this default setting in the **Preference Window**, by simply turning off this function in tab **[Connection Settings](qv2ray://open/preference/connection)**.

 However, sometimes, these rules won't always apply.
 For example, you have a special proxy for [bilibili](https://bilibili.com/) that unlocks the Hong Kong/Macau/Taiwan episodes.
-Since bilibili is a China mainland website, by default, the traffic won't go through the proxy, and that causes you problem.
+Since it is a China mainland website, by default, the traffic won't go through the proxy, thus not satisfying your need.
 The solution is using our **[Advanced Route Settings](qv2ray://open/preference/route)** in the **Preference Window**.

 A valid route setting scheme is basically a 2x3 routing rule matrix.
 Syntax for the rules can be found in [RuleObject Documentation](https://v2ray.com/chapter_02/03_routing.html#ruleobject) from V2Ray Official Website.
 Here, if we want to force bilibili go through proxy, we just write a rule `geosite:bilibili` at `(Domain, Proxy)` position.